 Set up your marketing emails

-Keep your parents and campers in-the-know (and increase your top-of-mind awareness on a regular basis) with marketing emails and newsletters.
-At CampMinder, we focus on creating content (like this!) that helps our clients.
+Keep your parents and campers in the know (and increase your top-of-mind awareness on a regular basis) with marketing emails and newsletters.
+At Campminder, we focus on creating content (like this post!) that helps our clients.
 As a camp director, you might focus on content that regularly reminds your parents and campers of the impact of camp and that provides updates on new things happening.
 A few examples are: